jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 165AA Recovery of tax paid by superannuation fund
 (1) If a withdrawal is made in respect of a person's membership in a superannuation fund and the withdrawal is one to which section CS 1 of the Income Tax Act 2007 applies, the trustee of the superannuation fund may recover from the member or the other person making the withdrawal an amount according to the formula in subsection (2).
-(2) The formula is:tax rate × income wheretax rate is the basic tax rate set out in schedule 1, part A, clause 3 of the Income Tax Act 2007:income is the amount of income of the superannuation fund under section CS 1 of the Income Tax Act 2007
+(2) The formula is: tax rate × income where tax rate is the basic tax rate set out in schedule 1, part A, clause 3 of the Income Tax Act 2007: income is the amount of income of the superannuation fund under section CS 1 of the Income Tax Act 2007
 (3) A trustee of a superannuation fund may recover an amount from the member or the other person making the withdrawal irrespective of the superannuation fund's trust deed.
 (4) For the purpose of section 165, a trustee is treated as paying tax on a withdrawal to which section CS 1 of the Income Tax Act 2007 applies on behalf of the member or the other person who made the withdrawal.